Jersey City, New Jersey: Geography

 Jersey City (and most of Hudson County) is located on the peninsula known as Bergen Neck, with a waterfront on the east at the Hudson River and New York Bay and on the west at the Hackensack River and Newark Bay.
 Its north–south axis corresponds with the ridge of Bergen Hill, the emergence of the Hudson Palisades.
 The city is the site of some of the earliest European settlements in North America, which grew into each other rather than expanding from a central point.
 This growth and the topography greatly influenced the development of the sections of the city and its various neighborhoods.

 Climate

 According to the Köppen climate classification system, Jersey City has a humid subtropical climate (Cfa) closely bordering on a humid continental climate (Dfa) similar to its parallel cities like Newark and New York City.
 With partial shielding from the Appalachian Mountains and moderating influences from the Atlantic Ocean, the climate in this area is characterized by hot, humid summers and generally cool to cold winters with moderate snowfall.
+Average temperatures in Jersey City range from a low of 27 F in January to a high of 84 F in July.
+A record low of -15 F was recorded in February 1934 and a record high of 106 F was recorded in July 1936.
+Average monthly precipitation ranges from 3.21 in in February to 4.60 in in July.
 Jersey City lies in the USDA plant hardiness zone 7b.